 Introduction

-Blood/lymph/spleen disease other (ICPC-2: B99) refers to a category of diseases that affect the blood, lymphatic system, or spleen and do not fall under any sspecific diagnosis[1].
-These diseases can have various symptoms and causes, making diagnosis and treatment challenging[2].
-The aim of this guide is to provide an overview of the symptoms, causes, diagnostic steps, possible interventions, and lifestyle interventions for Blood/lymph/spleen disease other (ICPC-2: B99).
+Blood/lymph/spleen disease other (ICPC-2: B99) refers to a category of diseases that affect the blood, lymphatic system, or spleen and do not fall under any specific diagnosis[1].
+These conditions encompass unspecified disorders of blood and blood-forming organs, making diagnosis and treatment challenging due to their varied presentations[2].
+This comprehensive guide provides an evidence-based overview of the symptoms, causes, diagnostic approaches, and treatment options for Blood/lymph/spleen disease other (ICPC-2: B99).

 Codes